pfvernon2/OSCine/README.md

 >> *Note -* If you are relying upon Bonjour for client browsing it is advised *not* to specify a port.
 If you do not specify a port the network stack will assign a port randomly and Bonjour will advertise said port for you.

 In order to process OSC messages you will need to register one or more `OSCMethod` classes on your server instance.
 To implement a method you will need to provide an `addressPattern` var and a `handleMessage()` function.
 Your `handleMessage()` function will be called when either an exact or wildcard match for the specified `OSCAddressPattern` is received.
+Optionally you can supply a list of argument types to `requiredArguments` which can be used to validate that messages have the required data.
+Your handleMessage function will not be called in the event of an argument mismatch.

 The following is a minimaly functional UDP based OSC server with Bonjour service advertisement:
 ```
 class MyMethod: OSCMethod {
     var addressPattern: OSCAddressPattern
+    var requiredArguments: OSCArgumentTypeTagArray? = nil

-    init(address: OSCAddressPattern) {
+    init(address: OSCAddressPattern, requiredArguments: OSCArgumentTypeTagArray? = nil) {
         self.addressPattern = address
     }